These chai spice cupcakes consist of a moist and fluffy spiced cake base and topped with a chai spiced buttercream for the perfect Fall baking treat.

 Chai Spice Cupcakes

-- In a bowl, whisk together the flour, baking powder, spices, tea leaves, and salt.
+- In a small bowl, whisk together the flour, baking powder, ginger, cinnamon, cloves, cardamon, nutmeg, and salt.
+Set aside.

-- With the mixer on low speed, add in half the dry ingredients and the milk.
+- With the mixer on low speed, add in half of the flour mixture and all of the milk.
+Mix until just combined.

-- Add in the other half of the dry ingredients and mix on medium speed until the batter is combined.
+- Add in the rest of the flour mixture and mix on low speed until the batter is just combined and smooth.
+Don’t overmix.

-- Using two spoons, scoop about 1 heaping spoonful into each cupcake liner until about ¾ full.
+- Using a 2” ice cream scooper or two spoons, scoop 1 heaping spoonful into each cupcake liner until about ¾ full.

 Chai Spice Buttercream Frosting

-- Beat on high speed for an additional 2 to 3 minutes until fluffy and creamy.
+- Beat on medium-high speed for another 10 minutes until creamy and fluffy.

-- Transfer frosting to a piping bag with a French star piping tip.
+- Transfer frosting to a piping bag fitted with an open star piping tip.

-- Pipe frosting onto the tops of the cupcakes.
+- Pipe frosting onto the tops of the cupcakes starting from the outside into the middle.

-- Sprinkle frosting with a bit of cinnamon, if desired.
+- Sprinkle cupcakes with a bit of cinnamon, if desired.

 Not what you were looking for?
 See the rest of my recipes!